Fox Interactive

-Fox Interactive is an American video game publisher based in Los Angeles, California.
-The company published games based on 20th Century Fox properties, yet also published several original titles, such as Croc: Legend of the Gobbos.
+Fox Interactive was an American video game publisher based in Los Angeles, California that was active from May 1994 to 2006.
+The company published games based on 20th Century Fox properties such as The Simpsons and Die Hard, yet also published several original titles, such as Croc: Legend of the Gobbos and The Operative: No One Lives Forever.

 History

-20th Century Fox Home Entertainment (1994–2003)
+News Corporation (1994–2003)

-Fox Interactive was formed in May 1994, and was led by former Time Warner Interactive executive Ted Hoff, the company was a division of Fox Video, the home media distribution part of 20th Century Fox, and also distributed their titles.
+Fox Interactive was formed in May 1994, and was led by former Time Warner Interactive executive Ted Hoff.
 The first two games published by the new division were The Tick, based on the Fox Kids cartoon series of the same name, and The Pagemaster, based on the film of the same name.